Eduard Nazarov: Biography

 His last film Martynko (1987) was made during perestroika and banned for four years because Nazarov refused to change the name of the cartoon princess Raisa.
-Censors saw her as a satire on the First Lady of the Soviet Union Raisa Gorbacheva despite all characters were borrowed directly from the fairy tale of the same name by Boris Shergin.
-Around the same time, Nazarov left Soyuzmultfilm, stating that it turned into "something between an isolation ward full of choking gas and a Cancer Ward".
+Censors saw her as a satire on the First Lady of the Soviet Union Raisa Gorbacheva despite the fact that all the characters were borrowed directly from the eponymous fairy tale by Boris Shergin.
+At the same time, Nazarov left Soyuzmultfilm, stating that it turned into "a cross between an isolation ward full of choking gas and a Cancer Ward".

 In 1988, he was awarded the Vasilyev Brothers State Prize of the RSFSR.
-Between 1987 and 1999 he served as a vice-president of ASIFA.
+Between 1987 and 1999, he served as vice-president of ASIFA.

-During the 1990s, he directed commercials and hosted a number of television shows dedicated to Russian and world animation.
+During the 1990s, he directed commercials and hosted a number of television shows dedicated to Russian and global animation.
 In 1991, he became a co-president of the KROK International Animated Films Festival, along with David Cherkassky.
-In 1993, he co-founded the SHAR animation school-studio along with Andrei Khrzhanovsky, Yuri Norstein and Fyodor Khitruk where he worked until his death.
+In 1993 he co-founded the SHAR animation school and studio along with Andrei Khrzhanovsky, Yuri Norstein and Fyodor Khitruk where he worked until his death.

-In 2004 Nazarov joined the Pilot Studio in their Mountain of Gems project, a grand government-backed TV series that combined efforts of many animators; between 2004 and 2015 they produced around seventy 13-minute shorts based on various traditional fairy tales of different Russian and former Soviet regions.
-In addition to art direction, Nazarov also co-wrote screenplays and did voice-overs to some of them.
-After the sudden death of Alexander Tatarsky in 2007 he turned into an artistic director of the studio.
+In 2004 Nazarov joined the Pilot Studio in their Mountain of Gems project, a grand government-backed TV series that united the efforts of many animators.
+Between 2004 and 2015, they produced nearly seventy 13-minute shorts based on various traditional fairy tales from different former Soviet regions.
+In addition to art direction, Nazarov also co-wrote screenplays and did voice-over for some of them.
+After the sudden death of Alexander Tatarsky in 2007, he became the artistic director of the studio.

-Nazarov suffered from diabetes for many years and had to undergo surgery late in his life, losing one of the legs.
-He continued teaching students through Skype.
+Nazarov suffered from diabetes for many years and had to undergo surgery at the end of his life to amputate his leg.
+He continued teaching students over Skype.